realdecoy/rdvue/docs/Getting-Started.md

 The project will be served at [http://localhost:8080/](http://localhost:8080/) by default.
 This information will also be printed out in your terminal.
 Visiting the link the app is served on will display a default page which was created on project creation.

 ## Next Steps

 ### Generating a Page

 ```
-rdvue generate page <page_name>
-rdvue g page <page_name>
+rdvue add:page <page-name>
 ```

 Each generated Page gets its own dedicated folder.
 The folder will be given the name of the page.
-This folder is located at /src/pages/<page\_name> .
+This folder is located at /src/pages/<page\-name> .

 ### Generating a Component

 ```
-rdvue generate component <component_name>
+rdvue generate component <component-name>
-rdvue g component <component _name>
+rdvue g component <component-name>
 ```